 It's a shame, then, that the script goes completely off-track in the film's mostly corny last act as the main villain, David Thewlis' Ares, finally faces Wonder Woman in a sea of smoky CG and bad one-liners.
 There's far too much slow-motion throughout all the otherwise cool-looking action sequences constantly reminding us that we are still very much in the "Snyderverse" that once gave us the dire Man Of Steel.
 It doesn't help that Thewlis feels a tad miscast and the actually interesting German army baddies are criminally underused.
 Luckily, this is still a much better effort and the DCEU's most accomplished movie yet.

 It's easy to see why this movie has been showered with praise since its release: it's fun, the action scenes are fab, it doesn't bother trying to be edgy and, as the first ever Wonder Woman movie, it doesn't fail to give the character the respect she deserves.
-Granted, the film itself is slightly underwritten and the ending could have been considerably better but it's a slick and entertaining popcorn superhero flick that's well worth a watch.
+Granted, the film itself is underwritten: its villains are frankly not very good and the ending could have been considerably better but it's still a slick and entertaining popcorn superhero flick.

 A good time.